Baby Carrier Positions By Age (0-24 m): A Quick Guide

 How To Determine The Right Baby Carrier Position?

-For example, Teagan loved the front-facing inward position because it was so snuggly, while Sawyer preferred the back carry position.
-I would switch between these babywearing positions to give my kids a chance to try different ones and find what felt most comfortable.
+Teagan loved front inward because it was snuggly.
+Sawyer preferred a back carry once she was big enough for it.
+I would switch between positions to give them a chance to find what felt comfortable, and they rarely agreed with each other.

 1. Age: